Gilgamesh666666/A-framework-for-training-and-testing-neural-network/README.md

 **Model Code:** You can add your own model code as the example shown in `./model.py`

-**Config Code:** All the dataset, model, loss and evaluation metric are be config by config file.
+**Config Code:** All the dataset, model, loss and evaluation metric are configured by configuration files in `./configs`.
 You can modify them as the examples shown in `./configs`

 **Run Command:** The training command is shown in `./run.sh`.
-If you want to evaluate, you can add `--evaluate` in the command.
+If you want to evaluate your model, you can add `--evaluate` in the command which will turn the `train.py` to evaluation mode.